x86-512/Metamorpheus/README.md

 I am in the process of adding a byte limit to the universal swapper.

 Known Bugs:
-- Logic Swap will not work as intended on metasploit shellcode.
-I am currently working on a fix.
-- Register Swap does not check if a jmp is within the main subroutine or not, it may not work within encapsulated jumps.
+- Subroutine Register Swap does not correctly add xchg instructions